 The Ashdown Singers, a chamber choir of thirty voices, gave their first performances in 1976.
 The aim at the choir’s formation was to have a group of experienced singers capable of performing major works and yet also able to sing madrigals and part-songs in an intimate and authentic manner.

-Performances have included Classical Masses by Haydn, Mozart and Schubert and have ranged in style and scale from Beethoven’s Ninth Symphony (performed in Brighton in 2008 with The Prince Regent’s Musicians) to demanding twentieth-century repertoire such as the Requiems of Maurice Durufle and the Canadian composer Eleanor Daley.
+Performances have included Classical Masses by Haydn, Mozart, Dvorak and Schubert and have ranged in style and scale from Beethoven’s Ninth Symphony (performed in Brighton in 2008 with The Prince Regent’s Musicians) to demanding twentieth-century repertoire such as the Requiems of Maurice Durufle and the Canadian composer Eleanor Daley.

 The choir is essentially a five part unit as much repertoire needs two soprano lines, but frequently divides further to sing pieces for double choir in eight or more parts.

 Charitable work is an essential part of the choir’s ethos.
-We are a “collective” – no-one directly associated with the choir receives any fee for the normal pattern of rehearsal and concerts—and over the years many thousands of pounds have been raised for local and national charities and causes.
+Over the years many thousands of pounds have been raised for local and national charities and causes.
 Singers are drawn from across East Sussex, and the choir is equally at home performing in village churches or cathedrals and concert halls and has broadcast on local radio.
 If you are interested in hiring the Ashdown Singers for your event, please see the “Contact Us” page.

 Richard Walshaw, Musical Director of the Ashdown singers.